datapfranc/datapfranc.github.io-src/content/How-to-Do-DI.md

 So how should we proceed?

-First, we need proper data model for both reference data (book title, authors, isbn...) and review data (rating, text).
+We need proper data model for both reference data (book title, authors, isbn...) and review data (rating, text).
 There are other important decisions like ETL/pipeline design, data quality, ..but let's focus on how data  modeling is done:

 1. identity important business entities (i.e. our core business concept like Author, Work, Tag, Review Isbn..)
 2. define core entities potentially used for integration (with natural-key, like Book's title/author)